LinkedIn analytics is a bit more mysterious than Instagram or Facebook Insights – it’s a fact.

 Why is LinkedIn analytics important?

-In general, analyzing your LinkedIn marketing efforts is crucial because it’s the only way to ensure future growth (both of your Company Page and whole business).
+In general, analyzing your LinkedIn marketing efforts is crucial because it’s the only way to ensure future growth (both of your Company Page and the whole business).

 By doing things the same way all the time, without testing various content formats, visuals or texts and monitoring the results of those tests, you won’t be giving yourself the chance to be more successful.